Skip to main content

 The Plan

-Jaivanta sat in the master bedroom that belonged to her and her husband ever since their marriage and wiped her moist eyes.
+Jaivanta sat in her master bedroom, wiping her moist eyes.
 On the side table beside her was a wedding album.
 Her son's.
 She sniffed.
 Udai paced the room noiselessly, with a grim frown upon his face and sighed once in a while.

 "He agreed?"
 Udai asked at last.
 His voice spoke of disbelief.
 Jaivanta nodded.
 "It seemed so.
 He didn't say no."

-"This is all your fault Jaivanta."
-Her husband's tone of rebuke was the first type she heard in her entire married life.
-She looked up a little taken aback.
+"This is all your fault, Jaivanta."
+Her husband's tone of rebuke was the first time she had heard in her entire married life.
+She looked up, a little taken aback.

 "Udai?"